Versus Video Games Vol.4

 First we have “Gerudo Valley” from Ocarina Of Time, a game that I still have yet to finish.
 Yes, I’m serious.
 Maybe one day I’ll get to that water temple that everyone talks about.
 Regardless, this is a fairly strong track, which kind of gives off a bit of Street Fighter or King Of Fighters vibe in the arrangement.
 In some ways, it even feels like a Final Fantasy cut.
 “Tournament 2” is up next from Mario Tennis, which is about as obscure as you can get.
 This song sounds surprisingly potent, almost reminding me of those Punch-Out theme metal covers.
 Daniel really lays down the melody on this one, making for an awesome performance.
 I actually enjoyed this one a bit more than I expected, so that’s worth noting.
 “JENOVA” was taken on next, and while I never got real hyped for this one (nope, could not beat final Sephiroth but have seen the ending anyway) I will say that the performance here is quite convincing.
 I definitely prefer The Black Mages version the most, but there are obvious reasons for that.
 In any case, this remains a rather strong cut and shows depth within the technicality required to get what is normally an electronic section translated into guitar.
 It sounds quite cool in that respect.
 I’ve never even heard the original track from Goldeneye, but I will say that this rendition of “Cradle” is quite enjoyable.
 The track is a hard-driving beast, only slightly referencing the James Bond theme.
-Next is the Halo theme, from the original of course; the only game in the series that I’ve played, and somewhat enjoyed.
-I never was a huge Halo fan, it wasn’t my kind of shooter.
+Next is the Halo theme, from the original of course.
+I have always liked the Halo games and first person shooters are probably my preferred type of game.
+That being said, I could really use some practice working on my aim!
+If you’re not sure how good your aim is, then it might be worth taking an aim test.
 In any case, the theme translated into this vein of guitarmanship actually makes it come off like stage music from R-Type.
 It’s quite good, much better than the original, which I can barely recall.
 “The Price Of Freedom” from Crisis Core: Final Fantasy VII sounds pretty decent, being one of the few ballads here where synth decorates the guitar based tapestries that run in and out of the piece.
 It feels very Japanese and that’s a good thing.
 There’s also a rather nice solo section that works to beef up the performance further.

 Now I haven’t really played much of Bad Dudes, as I never really got into all that much compared to other beat em’ ups of the day.
 I will say that the piece has some very interesting similarities to the opening stage theme for Castlevania: Rondo Of Blood/Dracula X/Dracula’s Kiss.
 Though the breakdown section is certainly a differing factor as well as the playful Contra-esque anthemic melodies.
 “Overworld 2/Athletic Theme” (Really, athletic theme?) from Super Mario Bros 3 is one of my all-time favorite old school jams, and it’s just a damn fun song to hum along with.
 I never thought that I’d ever hear a guitar composition of it, which again is kind of a fun thing.
 There’s nothing really brutal about it, but I really appreciate this nod to my distant childhood.
 While I was talking obscure before, Shatterhand’s “Area D” told me to hold its beer, as a game that I only faintly remember as being well worth price of admission years ago slowly faded back into view.
 The game had some great tunes as well, this being one of them.
 But at least we’re in that area where we can cover more than Mario, Zelda and Mega Man tunes.
 Of course, now we have another rendition of “Dracula’s Castle” from Symphony Of The Night.
 I did finish the game, but have admittedly never played the inverted castle, regardless of now having finished every igavania known to man.
 I just completed Harmony Of Dissonance and Circle Of The Moon a few months back, completing the collection.
 As for this cut, it’s much better than the original, as the guitars were merely emulated and certainly sound better when they’re actual instruments.
 The tempo is slightly faster in some areas, but it works overall.
 The next theme here is the “Walking Theme” from Pokemon Go.
 I haven’t much experience with it, as my phone at the time couldn’t really run the app.
 My new android can, but I have no real desire to install it.
 I am looking forward to the SMT version of this though, as demons and deities always appealed a bit more to me than Pokemon.
 The theme itself is quite memorable, it’s anthemic and works.